- Symptoms of an enlarged prostate

 Screening may find prostate cancer in men who might never have symptoms or adverse effects of cancer.

 Treatment of such can cause serious complications or side effects without any significant benefit, except the mental satisfaction of knowing cancer has been treated.

-Many experts are now noting that overdiagnosis and overtreatment of prostate cancer have led to a deterioration of the quality of life for many men.
+Some experts have raised concerns about overdiagnosis and overtreatment of prostate cancer, which can impact the quality of life for some men.

 The most common treatment for prostate cancer, radical prostatectomy, is a surgical procedure that causes serious and permanent side effects, mostly to a man′s sexual ability.
 While there are other treatments, virtually all treatments for prostate cancer result in serious side effects, some immediately and some years later.